John Hubbard (admiral): Naval career

 Promoted to captain on 8 July 1905, Hubbard became the first commanding officer of the battleship when she was commissioned on 9 March 1907.
 He commanded Minnesota during her duties related to the Jamestown Exposition in Norfolk, Virginia, from 22 April 1907 to 3 September 1907 and during her voyage around the world as part of the "Great White Fleet" between 16 December 1907 and 22 February 1909.

 Hubbard later performed special duty at the Department of the Navy and served as a member of the General Board of the United States Navy, and was promoted to rear admiral on 25 October 1909.
 He was serving as Commander, 3rd Division, United States Pacific Fleet, when he visited Tokyo, Japan, in January 1910 to present a loving cup to the Imperial Japanese Navy on behalf of the United States Atlantic Fleet in recognition of the courtesy Japan had extended to the "Great White Fleet" during its visit to Japan in October 1908; Japanese Admiral Saitō Makoto accepted the cup as a number of dignitaries – including Admiral Heihachiro Togo and United States Ambassador to Japan Thomas J. O'Brien – looked on.
 Hubbard became Commander-in-Chief of the United States Asiatic Fleet on 16 February 1910.

 Relinquishing command of the Asiatic Fleet on 16 May 1911, Hubbard retired from the Navy upon reaching the mandatory retirement age of 62 on 19 May 1911.
-He died in Washington, D.C., on the evening of 30 May 1932.
+He died in Washington, D.C., on 30 May 1932.